SourceCatalog¶

 must be aQuantity

-array (and vise versa) with identical units.
+array (and vice versa) with identical units.
 Non-finiteerror

 array.
 Such pixels can be masked using themask